 7 nights in hotel (accommodation as specified or similar)

 8 meals: 7 breakfasts (days 2-8) 1 lunch (day 5)

 Funchal city tour, including an embroidery factory, Botanical Gardens and wine tasting at the Madeira Wine Company

 Excursion to Eira do Serrado and Monte

 Titan’s VIP door-to-door travel service

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Gatwick Airport and a direct, scheduled British Airways flight to Madeira.
-On arrival we transfer to the centrally-located Pestana Casino Park Hotel (5T), with spectacular views from its cliff-top position.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Madeira.
+On arrival we transfer to the centrally located Pestana Casino Park Hotel (5T), with spectacular views from its cliff-top position.

 This morning in the centre of town, the first procession of the festival - the Children’s Parade - will take place.
 Children gather in colourful costumes to parade through the streets, carrying a single flower to symbolise peace and hope for themselves and future generations.
 The ‘Wall of Hope’, at the Municipio Square, turns into an abundance of colour as the children ceremoniously lay their offerings.